AravinthPanch/araBeat/README.md

 # araBeat
-An interactive New Media Art system to translate the Heartbeat of the Visitor to an artistic form of sound and light in real-time.
+An interactive New Media Art system to translate the heartbeat of the visitor to an artistic form of sound and light in real-time.

 This is a permanent public installation, therefore it is built to withstand a harsh environment where the temperature goes to -20°C.